 - If the trigger function setting is Aim or Freeze (see § 2.4.4), you must first stop acquisition.
-If the trigger function is Aim, press F2 11 to freeze the image and then press F3 11.
-If the trigger function is Freeze, press the trigger and then press F2 11.
+If the trigger function is Aim, press F2 1 to freeze the image and then press F3 1.
+If the trigger function is Freeze, press the trigger and then press F2 1.
 In either case the displayed image is saved in the working directory. - If the trigger function is Save, each press freezes the image (if it is not already frozen) and saves it in memory.

-When the file has been saved to the micro SD card, a message displays the name of the file that has just been created (see left for example).
+When the file has been saved to the micro SD card, a message displays the name of the file that has just been created (see the example below).